-In literature, the ‘point of view’ is a literary device that depicts the manner in which a story is narrated/ depicted and who it is that tells the story.
+Point of view is the manner in which a story is narrated or depicted and who it is that tells the story.
 Simply put, the point of view determines the angle and perception of the story unfolding, and thus influences the tone in which the story takes place.
 The point of view is instrumental in manipulating the reader’s understanding of the narrative.
 In a way, the point of view can allow or withhold the reader access into the greater reaches of the story.
-Two of the most common point of view techniques are the first person, wherein the story is told by the narrator from his/ her standpoint and the third person wherein the narrator does not figure in the events of the story and tells the story by referring to all characters and places in the third person with third person pronouns and proper nouns.
+Two of the most common point of view techniques are the first person, wherein the story is told by the narrator from his or her standpoint and the third person wherein the narrator does not figure in the events of the story and tells the story by referring to all characters and places in the third person with third person pronouns and proper nouns.